 There are also two neurotransmitters that appear to be lower in people with ADHD: dopamine and norepinephrine.
-Medications that treat ADHD focus on stimulating the brain and increasing the levels of these neurotransmitters.
+Medications that treat ADHD focus on stimulating the brain and

 Because ADHD is a complex condition, researchers are yet to fully understand exactly why these differences in brain structure cause it.